Zingmind

 ETL, Data Warehousing, and Data Analysis Strategies Across Multiple Cloud Platforms

 In today’s world, where data is super important, businesses use smart decision-making based on handling data well.
 First, they gather data, then they organise and process it, and finally, they analyse it to get useful information.
 To do this, they use something called ETL, which is like a data pipeline.
 They also have special places to store data, and from there, they can easily study it to make smart choices.
+The cool thing is that now, instead of doing all this on their own computers, businesses can use the internet (cloud platforms) to do it all.
+It’s like renting a super powerful computer on the internet that can handle a lot of data at once.
+This guide will help you understand how to do all these things using Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

 The Potential of AWS, Azure, and GCP